 You might face difficulties in finding a job in the open labour market.
-Only 47.9 percent of persons with disabilities are employed, compared to 71.5 percent of persons without disabilities.
+Only 50.8 percent of persons with disabilities are employed, compared to 75 percent of persons without disabilities.
 Women with disabilities are however much more excluded from the labour market.
 The only option for many persons with disabilities is to work in sheltered workshops in the EU, as they are often the only workplaces where reasonable accommodation is provided.
 However, persons with disabilities receive no or very low wages in these places.
 Moreover, persons with disabilities may lose their disability allowance when they work as employees or are self-employed, which is a disincentive for their access to employment.

 If you are victims, or suspected or accused of a crime, you might find it difficult to claim for your rights, even if there is EU law saying countries what they should provide you.
 For instance, the police, lawyer and judges may not communicate with you in a way you understand (braille, sign language, easy to read).

+Due to growing prevalence of online platforms, services, and other technologies, including those powered by Artificial Intelligence (AI), there is increasing need to address accessibility, fundamental rights and equality issues in relation to digitalisation and new technologies.
+The EU is still trying to establish regulation on matters related to online platforms and services such as social media, search engines, app stores, as well as AI.

 The EU does not usually consult you or your representative organisation when it takes decisions about your life.
 Not all new laws and policies that the EU adopts include persons with disabilities and their rights.
 The EU also lacks a strong and well-resourced agency that promotes the rights of persons with disabilities, and that coordinates the work of all EU institutions and agencies with regards to disability.